tldr-pages/tldr/pages/osx/codesign.md

 > Create and manipulate code signatures for macOS.

-- Sign an application with your certificate:
+- Sign an application with a certificate:

 `codesign -s {{"My Company Name"}} {{/path/to/App.app}}`